mrk-hnr/PHP_CRUD-Basic/ReadMe.md

 - Removing Data
   - PHP syntax the same as when adding a data except the MySQL query to reflect deleting data.
 - Display all data from friends table
-  - Modified the PHP syntax from all three functions (add, edit, delete) to immediately display all without triggering method="POST" from a form tag.
+  - Modified the PHP syntax from all three functions (add, edit, delete from \_inc.php file) to immediately display all without triggering method="POST" from a form tag.

 Quickstart MySQL Query: